-- If you’re a busy freelancer then keeping a track of who’s paid and who's payment is due may slip through your mind.
+- If you’re a busy freelancer then keeping a track of who’s paid and who's payment is due is a must.
 Make sure that you keep a good track of your payments.
 It’s really important.
 There are a bunch of applications available on the Internet that helps you in this respect.

 - Some clients have a habit of asking for more than what you are supposed to do.
 Keep a track of your rate and make them pay for the extra hours that you put in.